vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[1]slider/page.md

 Any element you slot in will be sized and positioned automatically by the slider.
 It will also ensure the preview is correctly clamped so it doesn't go out of bounds.

+## Orientation

+You can change the orientation of the slider to vertical by setting the `aria-orientation` attribute like so:

+{% code_preview name="vertical" size="small" copy=true /%}

 ## State

 You can retrieve a snapshot of the current slider state like so: